nduboi/Action-ou-verite/readme.md

 ### You need to modify one file:

-Create a file named `api_token.env` and fill it with secure information.
+Create a file named `api-token.env` and fill it with secure information.
 This token will be used to secure the communication between the API and the server.
 ```env
 SECRET_KEY_JWT=(secure_token)
 ```